Resources to Support Educators Around Elections

 Massachusetts Council for the Social Studies

-For a comprehensive list of additional resources and access to weekly discussion sessions via Zoom on teaching the election, see Teacher’s Guide to the 2024 US Presidential Election.
+For access to weekly discussion sessions via Zoom on topics of relevance for K-12 Social Studies Educators, see the Teacher’s Guide to the Post-2024 Election.